jamesdanielwhitford/sentry-shopify/fourth.md

 ![Sentry user feedback widget appearing as a purple feedback button in the bottom-right corner of a Shopify store.](images/feedback-widget-setup.png)

-## Identify user frustration during checkout failures
+## Identifying user frustration patterns during checkout failures

 Now we will demonstrate how Session Replay reveals user behavior patterns, then connect those insights to error tracking and user feedback to show how Sentry's unified platform works together.